 - chicken broth or water see instructions

 - Add-ins: lemon juice, pepper, red pepper flakes, half n half, sliced radishes, chopped cilantro, chopped avocado

-Add chicken broth, water, or a combination of both to the pot until the chicken is covered with liquid.
+Add chicken broth, water, or a combination of both to the pot to the max fill line.

-Close the Instant Pot and set settings to Soup function, 25 minutes.
+Close the Instant Pot and set settings to Soup function (high pressure), 25 minutes.

-Once 25 minutes countdown is over, natural release for 15 minutes, and then cover Instant Pot with a towel to prevent splattering and quick release.
+Once 25 minutes countdown is over, natural release for 15 minutes.

 Cook the noodles separately in a pot and add to the chicken soup when serving.
 This is the prefered option if planning to store leftovers.